inidun/Project-PM-minutes-and-notes/monthly_meeting_agendas_and_minutes.md

 1. when a particular session of the General Conference begins: #SESSION_START
 1. when a new speaker begins speaking, including UNESCO title (where relevant), country, and language (only EN or FR): #SPEECH_INDIA_EN

-B will start this with one or two years of Proceedings; eventually we might get help from a paid student or other support.
+B can start doing this with one or two years of _Proceedings_; eventually we might get help from a paid student or other support.

 ###  Meeting, 1 September 2020 (via zoom)